StevenBlack/vocab/million-dollar-words.md

 ### solecism
 Any mistake or inconsistency, including a grammatical error.
-A person who says "who" when he should say "whom," or "me" when he should say "I," speaks in solecisms.

 ### solipsism
-This philosophical theory asserts that the self is the only thing that exists or can be proved to exist, but its meaning has now been stretched to convey narcissism.
-Any person who sees him- or herself as the center of the universe may be called solipsistic.
+Asserts that the self is the only thing that exists or can be proved to exist, but its meaning has now been stretched to convey narcissism.

 ### somatist
 A psychiatrist who believes that all mental illnesses are physical in origin.
-Almost the opposite of someone who believes that all illnesses are psychosomatic, or psychological in origin.

 ### sonder